-During your first year of Legal Research and Writing, students work independently and in small groups to learn how to research legal issues and prepare legal documents.
-In addition to research and writing, students write a mock appellate brief and deliver the oral argument on that brief by the end of their first year.
+During your first year of Legal Writing and Analysis and Legal Research, students work independently and in small groups to learn how to research legal issues and prepare predictive and persuasive legal memoranda.
+You are also introduced to oral advocacy.

 - cultural competencies,